olatundeh/bamp-api-exercise/README.md

 1. Instructions for executing the submission
 1. Any notes about additional work that could be achieved had you had more time

+# The Exercise

+The exercise is split into two parts, frontend and backend.
+You must attempt **at least one**.

+## Backend

+Provided in the backend folder is an `.sql` file describing a database.
+Use it to create the schema of a database.

+The task is to create an API that will interact with this database.
+The following is required

+1. Provide an API with endpoints that allows data to be retrieved from the tables
+1. Provide an ability to update some of the fields in the tables whilst disallowing changes to other fields
+1. Ideally the endpoints will provide some nested data to be obtained
+1. The resulting program must be executable and be able to interact with via a tool like Postman

+## Frontend

+The task is to create a UI that could provide access to the API and data held within.
+Use the `.sql` file in the backend folder to inform yourself of the data you will need to work with.
+The following are required

+1. Provide a set of UIs which could display the data to be retrieved from the API 1.1.
+NOTE: You may mock the backend responses if you do not have time to implement a backend, for example by using a `mock-api-responses.json` file
+1. Provide an ability to display any nested data / repeating data which may be returned from the API
+1. Provide forms that permit the update of some data, but also prevent the update of other data
+1. The resulting program must be executable and be able to interact with any browser